appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day5/+page.md

 Asynchronous programming in Dart allows you to execute code without blocking the main program flow.
 It allows you to perform time-consuming tasks like network requests, file I/O, or database operations in the background while the rest of your program keeps running.
 This helps to prevent your program from becoming unresponsive and improves its overall performance.
 Dart provides several mechanisms for asynchronous programming, including Futures, async/await, and Streams.

-By the end of thisday, you should have a good understanding of how to write asynchronous code in Dart using Futures and async/await.

 > **Project** - File Reader
 >
 > Write a program that reads a text file asynchronously and prints the content to the console.